Code-Institute-Submissions/whos-that-pokemon/README.md

 ### Code

 - Code for fetching the Pokémon API and filtering just 150 Pokémon from the API was used from the help of this [blog](https://www.jamesqquick.com/blog/build-a-pokedex-with-vanilla-javascript-part-2) and [video](https://www.youtube.com/watch?v=T-VQUKeSU1w&t=1405s) from Developer James Q Quick.
-- The design for the buttons was inspired by the following [Code Pen](https://codepen.io/tiffachoo/pen/aKKZrB) by Tiffany Choong
+- The design for the buttons was inspired by the following [Code Pen](https://codepen.io/tiffachoo/pen/aKKZrB) by Tiffany Choong.
-- Code for randomly sorting data was obtained from the [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) Youtube channel
+- Code for randomly sorting data was obtained from the [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) Youtube channel.
+- Assistance centering a column in Bootstrap from this [Stackoverflow]( https://stackoverflow.com/questions/18153234/center-a-column-using-twitter-bootstrap-3) post.
+- Code taken and edited to make the Pokemon sprites a silhouette from this [Stackoverflow](https://stackoverflow.com/questions/42535432/colored-silhouette-using-css) post.

 ### Acknowledgements